FIRST: TALK TO YOUR LAWYER ABOUT REDUCING THE BILL

 SECOND: CONTACT YOUR LOCAL ASSESSMENT OFFICE TO REVIEW AND ASSESS YOUR LAWYER'S INVOICE

 How to effectively get the bill from your lawyer reduced.

 How to have your high lawyer's bill legally reduced by the assessment process.
 You only have 30 days to act on lawyer complaints, references, ratings.

 Bill Too High?

-Your lawyer must provide you with a bill which shows a lump sum for fees and a breakdown of individual disbursements.
+Your lawyer must provide you with a invoice or account which shows a lump sum for fees and a breakdown of individual disbursements.
 Disbursements are monies that your lawyer has spent on your behalf to pay other parties who have provided services in support of your case.

 If you did not receive a detailed and final bill, contact your lawyer to request one.

 NEVER TRUST ANY LAW SOCIETY

 If you experience difficulties in obtaining a bill from your lawyer, the Complaints Department of your local Law Society might be able to assist you, but be careful